 My stepdaughter loves all things potato.
 A few weeks ago I realized we had some leftover frozen hash browns– not enough for everyone to share, but I couldn’t let them go to waste.
-You all know I love a good breakfast-for-dinner (“brinner”) and the idea just came to me – potato crusted frittata.
+You all know I love a good breakfast-for-dinner (“brinner”) – and while my family loves my easy scrambled eggs (they are the best!), they’re always game to try something new.
+Suddenly the idea came to me – potato crusted frittata.
 It was so easy and such a success that I had to share it here.

 This potato-crusted frittata is sort of like my own riff on the Spanish tortilla de patatas… and with Passover right around the corner, it could make a terrific easy mid-week meal.